-Apple didn't announce new MacBooks at its most recent hardware event.
-That means we're expecting Apple to release new MacBook Pros (its higher-end models, to be specific) and give them the M-series chip treatment sometime soon.
+We expect Apple to announce new MacBook Pros — its higher-end models, to be specific — very soon.
 The neat thing is that it's rumored that these new MacBook Pros will not just be a repackaging of last year's laptops with Apple's M-series chipsets, but they are expected to have a complete redesign.
 So far there are only rumors and reports to go off of, but here's where the signs are pointing.

 According to a recent Bloomberg report, Apple is going to bring back the beloved MagSafe charger to its upcoming 14-inch and 16-inch MacBook Pros.
 The MagSafe power connection was built into all Apple laptops from 2006 to 2016 — and people loved it.
 They loved the fact it made a strong enough connection to power a laptop, but was quick enough to release if you or somebody tripped over the cable.
 Plus, it made a wonderful snap sound every time it connected to your laptop.